 Robonaut to support humans in space

-For example, Professor Gerd Hirzinger's DLR Institute of Robotics and Mechatronics is one of the largest and most successful facilities of its kind in Europe.
-The institute's software and hardware developments have enabled leading German industrial robot manufacturers to significantly increase their competitiveness.
-Currently however, the DLR institute is mainly focusing on space: What may sound to the layperson like something from a science fiction story is already starting to become reality at DLR.
+The DLR Robotics and Mechatronics Center (RMC) is one of the largest and most successful facilities of its kind in Europe.
+It is formed by the Institute of Robotics and Mechatronics and the Institute of System Dynamics and Control in Oberpfaffenhofen together with the Institute for Optical Sensor Systems in Berlin.
+The software and hardware developments of the RMC have enabled leading German industrial robot manufacturers to significantly increase their competitiveness.
+Currently however, the main focus is on space: What may sound to the layperson like something from a science fiction story is already starting to become reality at DLR.
 In a few years, robots developed at Oberpfaffenhofen are to be sent into space to take on some of the astronauts' dangerous tasks.
 One project particularly under consideration is that of building a "robonaut" that could travel thousands of kilometres independently an thus reach and repair even remote satellites.
 DLR achieved its breakthrough in the field of robotics in 1993 on the D-2 shuttle mission.
-Scientists controlled the "Rotex" robot arm from earth with such precision that they were able to catch a free-floating object with it.
-"We have demonstrated for the first time that many things can also be handled from the ground", says Head of Institute Professor Gerd Hirzinger.
-The institute is also doing ground-breaking work on earth.
-For example, Hirzinger's staff are currently developing robot arm systems that will allow surgeons to perform complex operations with only a tiny incision.
-The most successful product the DLR institute has so far brought to market ist the "space Mouse", which was originally developed for the "Rotex" robot arm.
+Scientists controlled the "Rotex" robot arm from Earth with such precision that they were able to catch a free-floating object with it.
+"We have demonstrated for the first time that many things can also be handled from the ground", says former Head of the Institute Professor Gerd Hirzinger.
+The institutes are also doing ground-breaking work on earth.
+For example, they are currently developing robot arm systems that will allow surgeons to perform complex operations with only a tiny incision.
+The most successful product the RMC has so far brought to market is the "space Mouse", which was originally developed for the "Rotex" robot arm.
 It is considered the most successful European computer peripheral and has sold over 100,000 units.

 New aircraft for atmospheric research